fmaste/Haskell/doc/EDSL.md

  In computer science a formal language is often defined by means of a [formal grammar](https://en.wikipedia.org/wiki/Formal_grammar) such as a [regular grammar](https://en.wikipedia.org/wiki/Regular_grammar) or [context-free grammar](https://en.wikipedia.org/wiki/Context-free_grammar), which consists of its formation rules.

-* regular grammar is a subset of context free grammar, but not every context free grammar is a regular grammar.
+Regular grammar is a subset of context free grammar, but not every context free grammar is a regular grammar.

-### Abstract Syntax Tree
+## Abstract Syntax Tree

 Programming languages compilers usually have a two stage [parser](https://en.wikipedia.org/wiki/Parser):
-- A lexical analyzer: to perform the first tokenization stage (word analysis)
+- [Lexical analysis](https://en.wikipedia.org/wiki/Lexical_analysis): the input character stream is split into meaningful symbols defined by a grammar of [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
+- Syntactic analysis: which is checking that the tokens form an allowable expression.

-- A syntactic analyzer: tries to make sense of the source code based on a formal grammar That usually outputs an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that is used by subsequent stages of the compiler to eventually generate an executable containing machine code that runs directly on the hardware, or some intermediate code that requires a virtual machine to execute.
+The final phase is semantic parsing or analysis.
+This usually done with an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) that is used by subsequent stages of the compiler to eventually generate an executable containing machine code that runs directly on the hardware, or some intermediate code that requires a virtual machine to execute.

 # EDSL